 The Youth Ethics and Anticorruption Program (YEAP)was launched in 2016 as an answer to Africa’s loss of moral and social sense.
 YEAP seeks to raise the consciousness of youth to the importance of transparency, human rights and accountability in the work world while teaching them how to identify, resist and fight corruption hindering development in Africa.
 Learn more about YEAP

-Graduates of ELP form a Network of Effective Moral Leaders (NEAL) with one goal of taking over the leadership of Africa for good.
+Graduates of ELP form a Network of Effective African Leaders (NEAL) with one goal of taking over the leadership of Africa for good.
 Under the guidance of the Centre, these effective leaders run for offices, serve in government, shape public policies and launch enterprises that enhance the greater good for Africa.
 They bear on each other on good governance, mentor emerging leaders at CSAAE and champion social impact projects in Africa.

 Although distinct in their areas of focus, each program shares the common goal of creating positive social, economic and political change one youth at a time.
 CSAAE focuses on youths because of my burning desire to nurture a new generation of African leaders and workforce that will effect positive socioeconomic change in Africa.
 We relentlessly invest our funds, time and talents in these young men and women because we believe in their potentials to facilitate development and end poverty in Africa.